 \mbox{}

-For $4$- and $6$-cycles the converse of the second part of the above corollary is true, i.e., $4$- and $6$-cycles are visible in, respectively, $2 \times 2$- and $3 \times 3$-submatrices (cf.~Theorems~\ref{th:girth:4} and~\ref{th:girth:6}).
-However, for longer cycles the converse of the second part of the above corollary is \emph{not} always true: $8$-cycles can happen in $4 \times 4$-submatrices, but also in $2 \times 4$-submatrices or in $3 \times 4$-submatrices.
+For $4$- and $6$-cycles, the converse of the second part of the above corollary is true, \ie, $4$- and $6$-cycles are visible in, respectively, $2 \times 2$ and $3 \times 3$ sub-matrices (\confer~Theorems~\ref{th:girth:4} and~\ref{th:girth:6}).
+However, for longer cycles the converse of the second part of the above corollary is \emph{not} always true: $8$-cycles can happen in $4 \times 4$ sub-matrices, but also in $2 \times 4$ sub-matrices or in $3 \times 4$ sub-matrices.
 A similar statement holds for longer cycles.